dotnet/AspNetCore.Docs/aspnetcore/data/ef-rp/read-related-data.md

 There are several ways that EF Core can load related data into the navigation properties of an entity:

 * [Eager loading](/ef/core/querying/related-data#eager-loading).
 Eager loading is when a query for one type of entity also loads related entities.
 When an entity is read, its related data is retrieved.
 This typically results in a single join query that retrieves all of the data that's needed.
 EF Core will issue multiple queries for some types of eager loading.
-Issuing multiple queries can be more efficient than was the case for some queries in EF6 where there was a giant single query.
+Issuing multiple queries can be more efficient than a giant single query.
 Eager loading is specified with the `Include` and `ThenInclude` methods.

   ![Eager loading example](read-related-data/_static/eager-loading.png)